Regret Bounds for Gaussian-Process Optimization in Large Domains: Introduction

+As is done typically, we model the uncertainty about the underlying function as a Gaussian Process (GP).
+The question is how close we can get to the global optimum with $T$ function evaluations, where $T$ is small relative to the domain of the function (i.e., it is impossible to identify the global optimum with high confidence with only $T$ evaluations).
 As a performance measure, we use the Bayesian simple regret, i.e., the expected difference between the optimal function value and the value attained by the algorithm.
-For the discrete case with domain size $N$, we derive a problem-independent regret bound (i.e., it only depends on $T,N$ and is worst case in terms of the GP prior) for two optimization algorithms that are closely related to the well-known expected improvement (EI, \cite{jones_1998}) and the upper confidence bound (UCB, \cite{auer_2002,gpucb}) methods.
+For the discrete case with domain size $N$, we derive a problem-independent regret bound (i.e., it only depends on $T,N$ and is worst-case in terms of the GP prior) for two optimization algorithms that are closely related to the well-known expected improvement (EI, \cite{jones_1998}) and the upper confidence bound (UCB, \cite{auer_2002,gpucb}) methods.
 In contrast to related work, our bounds are non-vacuous even when we can only explore a small fraction of the function.
-We extend this result to continuous domains and show that the resulting bound scales better with the size of the function domain (equivalently, the Lipschitz constant of the covariance function) than related work.
+We extend this result to continuous domains and show that the resulting bound scales better with the size of the function domain (equivalently, the Lipschitz constant of the covariance function) than related work (\cite{Grunewalder2010-uu}).